Like a Dragon: Infinite Wealth: Plot

 In 2022, three years after the Tojo Clan and Omi Alliance's joint dissolution, (Note: As depicted in Yakuza: Like a Dragon and Like a Dragon Gaiden: The Man Who Erased His Name.) ex-yakuza Ichiban Kasuga is an employee at Hello Work, an employment agency in Isezaki Ijincho, Yokohama, determined to carry on his father Masumi Arakawa's legacy by helping ex-yakuza find legitimate work.

-By 2023, VTuber Hisoka Tatara spreads false rumors of Kasuga building his own crime ring, which gets Kasuga fired from his job, and Adachi unable to take loans from the bank.
-A month later, they along with Nanba learn that the Seiryu Clan has been recruiting ex-yakuza en masse.
+By 2023, VTuber Hisoka Tatara spreads false rumors of Kasuga building his own crime ring, which causes Kasuga and his friends Yu Nanba and Koichi Adachi to become unemployed.
+A month later, they learn that the Seiryu Clan has been recruiting ex-yakuza en masse.
 They infiltrate the Seiryu Clan HQ and meet their Acting Chairman, Masataka Ebina, who reveals that he is hiring ex-yakuza into a legitimate waste management business and that he is organizing a "Second Great Dissolution" to disband the remaining yakuza clans across Japan.
 Ebina informs them that he is working with Jo Sawashiro, who has been released from prison after being proven innocent, with the former's help, in the murder of the previous Seiryu Clan Chairman Ryuhei Hoshino.
 (Note: As depicted in Yakuza: Like a Dragon.)
 Sawashiro reveals to Kasuga that his biological mother, Akane Kishida, is alive and has been living in Honolulu, Hawaii, and asks Kasuga to meet her.

-Upon arriving in Hawaii, Kasuga befriends the wheelchair-bound engineer Eiji Mitamura.
+Upon arriving in Hawaii, Kasuga befriends the wheelchair-using engineer Eiji Mitamura.
 Kasuga has run-ins with taxi driver Eric Tomizawa, who attempts to rob him, and later with Akane's maid and exchange student Chitose Fujinomiya, who strips him naked and steals his passport.
 Kasuga is arrested by police and escapes; he is then saved by Kazuma Kiryu, who is looking for Akane per the Daidoji faction's orders.
 While investigating Akane's house, Kasuga and Kiryu are confronted by the Yamai Syndicate and their patriarch, Yutaka Yamai, who is also searching for Akane.
 Tomizawa, who is coerced to work for Yamai, defects to Kasuga's side.
 Kasuga's group discovers that Chitose used Kasuga's passport to hide within District Five, home of the Barracudas gang.
 Kiryu reveals that he has cancer, contracted from an accident at a nuclear waste disposal plant in 2020, and he has only six months left to live.